Purshia

 , June 2007

 The above includes prostrate forms that were observed mainly along road margins.
-The habit may suggest mowed or heavily grazed plants, but this habit had been observed at this site 28 years ago, based on a sample collected for the NCI (Spjut & Russell 5531, NA).
+The habit may suggest mowed or heavily grazed plants, but this habit had been observed at this site during 1979, based on a sample collected for the NCI (Spjut & Russell 5531, NA).
 A few of the prostrate plants show the P. tridentata leaf form, interpreted here as young growth with no flowers or fruits evident, but twigs are glandular.
 This variation may also be related to a hybrid swarm.
 The development of the glandulosa foliage on other stems in other plants at this site is also reminiscent of the pubescent and glabrous forms of Amsonia tomentosa seen in the eastern Mojave Desert except the variation in Purshia here seems more complex.

 Purshia glandulosa